 The London Dry Gin designation refers to how the gin was made.
-It has less sugar than .1 gram per liter, which gives it a dry taste.
-It must be primarily juniper-flavored and it must not have any color.
+It has less sugar than .1 grams per liter, which gives it a dry taste.
+It must be primarily juniper-flavored, and it must not have any color.
 This means that there are no strong botanicals or other ingredients that can mask or suppress the original gin taste.
 London Dry Gins are often preferred by devoted gin lovers.

 This was the first type of gin to be made in England after the English had learned about it from the Dutch.

-Genever, as a prototype, uses bare-bones botanicals like fennel, and then literally mashes them up with austere malted barley, rye, or corn.
+Genever, as a prototype, uses bare-bones botanicals like fennel and then literally mashes them up with austere malted barley, rye, or corn.
 Sometimes, a combination of all three.

 Plymouth Gin, another English gin, hails from Plymouth.
 It is similar to American Bourbon, which must be made in the U.S.

 Old Tom Gin is somewhere in between Genever and London Dry.
 Due to the added sugar, Old Tom Gin is sweeter than London Dry but dryer than Genever.
-This results in a sociable, yet strong gin.
+This results in a sociable yet strong gin.

 Sloe Gin has traditionally had 15-30% ABV.
 However, the E.U.
 To be considered "sloe," something must have at least 25% ABV.

-Navy Strength Gins' name is misleading and the story is a little labyrinthine.
+Navy Strength Gins' name is misleading, and the story is a little labyrinthine.

 "Navy strength" refers to any botanical-forward gin with at least 57% ABV.
 The term has a questionable connection to the 18th century British Royal Navy.